mnielsen/finding_scenius/finding_scenius.md

-"I look to the edges to see where the center is going."

-Why am I writing this?
-It's mostly because I'm bugged by the
-question: where is scenius nascent today?
-I've been asking myself this for a long time, and I'm not happy with my answers.

-Sure, I know of many emerging fields that are interesting.
-A partial list might include 3d printing, synthetic biology, gaming and virtual worlds, robotics, connectomics, self-driving cars, augmented reality, wearable computing, the maker and DIY movements.

-But looking at that list, two thoughts strike me.
-First, I don't know where the best places are for these things.
-And second, all the things on that list are pretty mainstream.
-And, as I discuss below, there are good reasons that the more mainstream an idea becomes, the less scenius is involved.
-Once an idea has appeared on ted.com, it's no longer at the edge, it's moving toward the middle.

 **Scenius radar:** Some people have amazing scenius radar.
 Consider Stewart Brand.
 Here's a list of fields, institutions and people he identified _before_ they became famous: Doug Engelbart, LSD, ecology,